Gilbert Colvin Primary School

 At Gilbert Colvin Primary school, we believe that every child deserves an education which is exciting and which promotes diversity.

-Our children are provided with a rich, high quality religious education which incorporates opportunities to visit places of worship, attend pop up festivals that are held at the school, engage in challenging discussions which enable them to experience a sense of excitement while helping them to develop respect and understanding of different religions and worldviews within their community.
+Our children are provided with a rich, high-quality religious education which includes opportunities to visit places of worship, attend pop-up festivals that are held at school, engage in challenging discussions which enable them to experience a sense of excitement while helping them to develop respect and understanding of different religions and worldviews within their community.

 Intent

 Furthermore, our curriculum aims to foster the ability of pupils to express their ideas and insights regarding the nature, significance, and impact of religions and worldviews.
-This goes beyond rote memorisation and encourages pupils to critically engage with the subject matter, exploring its implications for individuals and societies.
+This goes beyond rote memorisation and encourages pupils to critically engage with the subject, exploring its implications for individuals and societies.

 In addition to knowledge and expression, our RE curriculum places a strong emphasis on skill development.
 Pupils are equipped with the necessary skills to engage thoughtfully and seriously with religions and worldviews.
 This includes analytical and critical thinking skills, as well as the ability to navigate and appreciate the complexities inherent in diverse belief systems.